Taxation in the Philippines: Capital gains

 Capital gains from the sale of shares of stock not traded in stock exchange are taxed at the rate of 15%.

 Capital gains from the sale of real property are taxed at the rate of 6%, except when such proceeds would be used to construct a new principal residence within eighteen months after the sale of a previous principal residence had occurred.

 Income tax for corporations

-In general, the income tax rate for corporations is 30%.
-However, for-profit educational institutions and hospitals enjoy a much lower rate of 10%.
+With the introduction of Republic Act No. 11534 also known as the CREATE Act, since July 1, 2020 the rate of corporate income tax has been reduced from 30% to 25% for domestic corporations, or 20% if the corporation's net taxable income for the year does not exceed ₱5 million and their total assets do not exceed ₱100 million (excluding land where the business entity's office, plant, and equipment are situated).
+The rate of minimum corporate income tax for domestic and resident foreign corporations was reduced to 1% that took place between July 1, 2020 and June 30, 2023, after which it has since been reverted to 2% based on the gross income of the corporations; while the rate of regular corporate income tax for non-profit proprietary educational institutions and hospitals was reduced to 1% during this period, after which it has since been reverted to 10%.

 Estate tax

 The transfer of the net estate is taxed at a flat rate of 6%.
-There is a standard deduction amounting to P5,000,000.
+There is a standard deduction amounting to ₱5,000,000.

 Donor's tax

 The total value of gifts made in a calendar year shall be taxed at a flat rate of 6%.
-There is a standard deduction amounting to P250,000.
+There is a standard deduction amounting to ₱250,000.

 Value-added tax

-The value-added tax (VAT) rate since 2006 is 12%.
+The standard value-added tax (VAT) rate since 2006 is 12%, when Republic Act No. 9337 came into effect; previously, it had been 10% when it was first introduced by president Corazon Aquino in 1988 upon issuing Executive Order No. 273.

-The new VAT threshold was changed from Php 1,919,500 to Php 3,000,000 as a result of the passage of the Tax Reform for Inclusion and Acceleration (TRAIN) Law.
+In 2018, the VAT threshold of annual sales was changed from ₱1,919,500 to ₱3,000,000 as a result of the passage of the Tax Reform for Inclusion and Acceleration (TRAIN) Law.